 6. FAQ

 One of the latest top SEO trends is adding an FAQ section at the bottom of the page.
-In fact, if you check the articles published in the last year or so, you’ll notice that most of them have this section.
+If you check the articles published in the last year or so, you’ll notice that most of them have this section.

 The reason for adding FAQs is relatively obvious.
 As of late, Google has started highlighting sentences or parts of sentences and putting them within the featured snippets.
 So, when looking for something, the search engine will retrieve a direct answer instead of giving you hyperlinks to web posts.